Charity Exemption Scheme

 How can I track the progress of my application?

-Please allow up to eight weeks for notification.
+Please allow up to twelve weeks for notification.
 After this time you can contact us via the web forms online.

 What is a partial exemption?